-Brooklyn Basin’s waterfront parks, lively street life and diverse dining, retail and residential options will create a new destination in the heart of the Bay Area.
+Brooklyn Basin’s waterfront parks, lively street life and diverse dining, retail and residential options are creating a new destination in the heart of the Bay Area.

-Thoughtfully planned public parks, promenades and a new marina — Brooklyn Basin will combine the best of urban energy with the splendors of waterfront living.
+Thoughtfully planned public parks, promenades and a new marina — Brooklyn Basin combines the best of urban energy with the splendors of waterfront living.

 Designed to reconnect Oakland with its historic waterfront, Brooklyn Basin will create a vibrant new mixed-use neighborhood surrounded by open air and stunning views from San Francisco to the East Bay hills.
 With a vast network of parks and residences, along with a unique blend of cultural, commercial and recreational activities, Brooklyn Basin will provide dynamic new options for the varied and inspiring ways in which we live, work and play.

 “Brooklyn Basin is the culmination of years of planning and community input and will revitalize this part of Oakland’s historic waterfront.”